cuww/mono/README.md

 ## Introduction

 There are plenty of challenges we face day-to-day while developing front-end applications.
 It's hard to organize the architecture from scratch to make it clean and maintainable.
-Cuww is a powerful React framework built on top of Next.js, inspired by the Laravel framework for PHP.
+Cuww is a powerful React framework built on top of Next.js, inspired by the top backend frameworks.
 It aims to address these challenges by providing a structured and scalable architecture following the MVCS (Model-View-Control-Service) pattern.

 ## Key Features